Yvancg/mc-leaner/docs/FAQ.md

 - exceed conservative size thresholds
 - are not owned by protected Apple or security components
-- do not match currently installed applications
+- do not match currently installed applications according to the Inventory

 For each candidate, mc-leaner reports: